agh-seq/ScaleUtilities/README.md

-Scripts and utilities for working with Scale Bio data
+Scripts and utilities for working with Scale Bio data.